tox-dev/cookiecutter-tox-plugin/docs/user-guide/quickstart.md

 ## Project Generation

-Once you answered to the questions, Cookiecutter renders the the project:
+Once you answered the questions, Cookiecutter renders the the project:

 ```no-highlight
 tox-awesome/